 Posted on December 8, 2010 by Laura Fuller

-Fairly soon, this man began taking benzodiazapenes – like Zananx and Valium – prescribed by multiple doctors he was seeing, throughout the course of the day in order to calm his nerves.
-Moreover, the frequency with which he partook in “liquid lunches” in order to smooth things over also seemed to increase quite a bit as well.
-With time, everything got progressively worse as it always does when it comes to alcoholism and, without fail and fairly soon, the number of hours of sober breath this man drew on a daily basis could be counted on the hand of a person who was missing a few of their fingers.
-He came to us after being intervened upon by his family after it was revealed the man was suffering from both pancreatitis and cirrhosis of the liver as a result of this alcohol intake.
+Fairly soon, the man began taking benzodiazepines – like Xanax and Valium – prescribed by multiple doctors to calm his nerves.
+Moreover, “liquid lunches” in order to smooth things over increased.
+With time, everything got progressively worse as it always does when it comes to alcoholism and, without fail and fairly soon, the number of hours of sobriety could be counted on one hand.
+He came to Origins after being intervened upon by his family.
+They had learned without him knowing that he was suffering from both pancreatitis and cirrhosis of the liver as a result of his drinking.

-We have been fortunate enough to bear witness to a number of just such instances of the recovery of high functioning addicts and alcoholics.
-We have seen musicians go from highly talented yet unrealized in addiction, to exceptional and making a career of their gift in recovery.
-We have seen other business man like that gentleman above go from successful salesman to prosperous business owners.
-There is truly no limit to the level of happiness and success one can experience when they are fully and truly reovered, walking in the sunlight of the spirit.
+We have seen hundreds of “high functioning addicts and alcoholics.”
+We have seen musicians go from unrealized success in their addiction, to making a career of their gifts in recovery.
+We have seen business people go from the depths of failure in the work world to prosperity and happiness.
+There is truly no limit to the level of success one can experience when they are led toward the solution.

 Are you what others call a “high functioning” alcoholic?
 Do you have one in your household?
 Or do you know one in the workplace who believes he is living undetected?

 We’re familiar with the problem.
 More important, we’re familiar with the solution.

 Today is the day to take action yourself.
 Call 844-843-8935.

 Contact Us Today